 and CI script is

-provided to build and test both Debug
+provided to build and test both Debug and Release builds on various OS

 (Linux, OS X, Windows) and compiler configurations